-- Start social media accounts
+- Social media accounts and/or some marketing

 - Networking events

 - Online groups

 But the results are … crickets.
 A lot of proposals.
 A lot of “that’s too expensive.”
 A lot of “if only I had money.”

 Because the biggest thing that many service professionals miss is this:

 You have to speak so your prospects can hear themselves

 You have to become a master at speaking the same language as your prospects.
 And that usually isn’t the same thing that makes an employer giddy in an interview.

 - How is this going to save me time?